Home ยป Recipe Index ยป Pastries

 Here are the simple steps on how to make this easy puff pastry dessert.

-Step 1: cut the thawed pastry sheet into 6 rectangles that should measure about 4.5×3.5″.
-It’s ok if they are a bit bigger or smaller.
+Step 1: Cut the thawed pastry sheet into 6 rectangles that should measure about 4.5ร—3.5โ€ณ.
+Itโ€™s ok if they are a bit bigger or smaller.
+Or make your own puff pastry using this recipe.

-Step 2: score the tops of the dough with a knife.
-Don’t cut all the way through.
+Step 2: Score the tops of the dough with a knife.
+Donโ€™t cut all the way through.
 You are just making a dent, so you will be able to easily push down on the center once the pastry is baked, to fill it with the cream.

-Step 3: brush the tops of the pastries with the egg wash.
+Step 3: Brush the tops of the pastries with the egg wash.
 The egg wash could be egg mixed with milk, just milk, just egg.
 There is more than one way to do an egg wash.
 The results will be slightly different, but they will all help get a shinier and golden pastry.

-Step 4: top the pastry with coarse sugar before baking.
+Step 4: Top the pastry with coarse sugar before baking.

 cutting puff pastry, brushing with egg wash and sprinkling with sugar before baking.